 Setup and Features

 This feature is so useful that it deserves to be mentioned every now and then because really everyone should be using it.
-Thanks to features like this, smartphone theft is on the decline as it allows you to lock thieves out of your phone, rendering it useless to them.
-So use it because otherwise you’ll be letting the thieves win.
+Thanks to features like this, smartphone theft is on the decline. as it allows you to lock thieves out of your phone, rendering it useless to them.